hirolemo/Photofy/README.md

 2. Install npm here: https://www.npmjs.com/get-npm

-3. Open a terminal window or editor w/ terminal and change your working directory to the the Photofy folder
+3. Open a terminal window or editor w/ terminal and change your working directory to the Photofy project folder

 4. Run the following command to install all dependancies/frameworks the project uses: npm install